 John Aloysius Farrell is the author of Clarence Darrow: Attorney For The Damned, a biography of America's greatest defense attorney, and of Tip O'Neill and the Democratic Century, the definitive account of House Speaker Thomas P. "Tip" O'Neill Jr. and his times.

-He is currently at work on Richard Nixon: An American Tragedy, a biography of that most enigmatic 37th president of the United States.
+He is currently at work on Richard Nixon: The Life, a biography of that most enigmatic 37th president of the United States.

 Farrell is an American journalist and author.
 He is a contributing editor to Politico Magazine, after a prize-winning career as a newspaperman, most notably at The Denver Post and The Boston Globe, where he worked as White House correspondent and served on the vaunted Spotlight team.